biodavidjm/frontpage-dictybase/documentation/htmlMigration2angular.md

 - Keep publication links: `<a href="/publication/10608">`
 - Replace `<a href="/techniques/">[INDEX]</a>` by `<a ng-href="#/research/techniques">`
 - Identify pages with images `<img src="">`
+  + Previously move all the images to a same folder at the same root, and link it there.
+For example, `techniques/media/*png` is moved to `techniques/images/`
 - Identify external links: `<a href="http://www.nature.com/nprot/journal/v2/n6/full/nprot.2007.178.html">`
 - Identify internal links.
 - Assign new <URLs class=""></URLs>